FrancisMurillo/components-and-functions/README.markdown

 # frontend-functions

-This presentation is for the [https://www.meetup.com/scala-manila/events/234894294/](5th Functional Programming Users Group Meetup) where I talk about ReactJS as components and how it parallels functions.
+This presentation is for the [5th Functional Programming Users Group Meetup](https://www.meetup.com/scala-manila/events/234894294/) where I talk about ReactJS as components and how it parallels functions.

 # Viewing the presentation